7 releases (4 breaking)

 This crate contains a high-level abstraction for reading and manipulating DICOM objects.
 At this level, objects are comparable to a dictionary of elements, in which some of them can have DICOM objects themselves.
 The end user should prefer using this abstraction when dealing with DICOM objects.

-For additional file reading options, use [OpenFileOptions
+For additional file reading options, use OpenFileOptions

 Examples

-Read an object and fetch some attributes by their standard alias:
+Read an object and fetch some attributes:

 use dicom_object::open_file;